CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

 **Option 1**:

-1. Submit your job as in the example `submit-examples/remote_development.sh` and set the environment variables to
+1. Submit your job as in the example `submit-examples/remote_development.sh` and in particular edit the environment variables
-    - Open an ssh server `SSH_SERVER=1`.
+    - `PYCHARM_PROJECT_CONFIG_LOCATION` by setting to the `_pycharm-config` described above.
-    - preserve your config `PYCHARM_PROJECT_CONFIG_LOCATION`
+    - `PYCHARM_IDE_LOCATION` by deleting it as the IDE will be installed after the container is ran.
 2. Enable ssh forwarding.
 3. Then follow the instructions [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway).